dev1virtuoso/eliza-ctss/README.md

   CTSS operating system code.
 * Build and test scripts by Rupert Lane.

-> This is a work in progress - at present we can compile parts of
+> This is a work in progress - at present we can compile and run ELIZA
-> ELIZA and SLIP but do not yet have a working executable.
+> but there may still be some errors lurking.

 ## Prerequisites